October 1, 2017 | truck accident

 The FMCSA implements these strict regulations for a very good reason—tired commercial drivers are dangerous commercial drivers.
 Because huge commercial trucks are arguably the most dangerous vehicles on the road, the FMCSA carefully enforces restrictions on how many hours truckers can spend driving.
 Nevertheless, the demands of trucking can be arduous, and truckers often will drive under the influence of exhaustion.
 Semi drivers who are tired on the job face several functional impairments:

 When truckers drive while drowsy, they are far more likely to be involved in serious accidents, and they endanger everyone on the road.
 Fatigued driving can occur even if a truck driver is within the confines of hours of service regulations.
 A driver should follow safety tips and recognize that if they are fatigued, they should not push the limits, and instead take a necessary rest break.
 If they fail to do so, they may be held liable for any accidents and injuries they cause in a fatigued driving crash.

-At the Fountain Law Firm, P.C., we have successfully helped many truck accident victims obtain the compensation they deserve for the injuries and related losses they’ve sustained.
-To ensure that you receive the compensation that you’re entitled to, you need an experienced truck accident attorney to handle your case.
+At the Fountain Law Firm, P.C., we have successfully helped many truck accident victims obtain the compensation they deserve for the injuries and related losses they’ve sustained, including those involved in delivery truck accidents To ensure that you receive the compensation that you’re entitled to, you need an experienced truck accident attorney to handle your case.
 Attorney Merry Fountain can meet with you today either in her office or at your home–whichever is most convenient for you.
 For a free consultation, call Merry Fountain anytime at 1-888-242-HURT (4878).